 2) Right-click on your keyboard driver.
 Then choose Uninstall device.

 3) Reboot your Windows 10 to let Windows reinstall your keyboard driver.

-If Windows didn’t reinstall the driver, you can download the latest driver from your keyboard manufacturer’s website.
-If you have no time, no patience, or if you are not a computer savvy, let Driver Easy help you then.
-With its help, you can say goodbye to driver headache and delays forever.
+If Windows doesn’t reinstall the driver, you can download the latest driver from your keyboard manufacturer’s website.
+If you have no time, no patience, or if you are not computer savvy, let Driver Easy help you.
+With its help, you can say goodbye to driver headaches and delays forever.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version, it takes just 2 clicks (and you get full support and a 30-day money-back guarantee):

 5) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.